 It is important to note that the further away you place your ceiling eye hook and thus the string with the ‘O’ Ring, the harder the game will be.
 We chose a distance of 6 ft.
 An easier distance of play is 4 to 5 feet.

-This project provided my hubby with an opportunity to enjoy one of his favorite tools which is his Little Giant Ladder.
+This project provided my hubby with an opportunity to enjoy one of his favorite tools which are his Little Giant Ladder.
 That ladder has been such a blessing as it is so versatile to use around the home for many spaces.
-He has even been able to prop one end shorter onto our tall hearth so he could reach inside that crazy big mantle to hang a picture.
+I need it every year when I’m decorating our Christmas tree.

 Tie the string onto the eye hook before screwing the eye hook into the ceiling.
 Leave ample string hanging.

-Determining the exact length of sting you need is a trial and error process based on the distance between your ceiling eye hook and the target open hook.
+Determining the exact length of string you need is a trial and error process based on the distance between your ceiling eye hook and the target open hook.

 First, place the ring onto the hook.
 Then begin to tighten the string leaving a little slack.
 Now tie it off leaving a bit for adjustments.
 You will have to play the game by swinging the ring a few times to determine if your string is too long.
 Make the adjustment needed for your string length, tie it off and call the crew to begin playing!

 Wouldn’t you know it!
 He had a ringer on his first try!
 It took me a few times but I had a ringer too!
 I plan to hang a wipe-off board nearby so we can keep score!

 Free Printable PDF diagram below